-- Irritation, obstruction, or puncturing of the digestive tract – Any damage caused to the stomach intestines by swallowing a sharp and or foreign object can cause internal bleeding and bloody vomit.
-While small sharp food items that are swallowed are likely to dissolve fairly quickly in stomach acid,if they are non-food items they can sometimes puncture the stomach or intestines, causing peritonitis.
+- Irritation, obstruction, or puncturing of the digestive tract – Any damage caused to the stomach intestines by swallowing a sharp object can cause internal bleeding and bloody vomit.
+Small sharp food items dissolve fairly quickly in stomach acid.
+However, if they are non-food items, they can sometimes puncture the stomach or intestines, causing peritonitis.
 In this case, bacteria escape the intestine and can become potentially life-threatening.
 Foreign objects sometimes require surgery to remove the item from a dog’s digestive system.

-- Stomach ulcers – Abscesses in the inner lining of the stomach may be caused by digestive conditions, or increased stomach acid due to diseases such as kidney disease.
-Stomach ulcers are also a known possible side effect of certain medications, including NSAIDs, such as Rimadyl or Carprofen, and certain steroids.
+- Stomach ulcers – Abscesses in the inner lining of the stomach may be caused by digestive conditions.
+They can also result from increased stomach acid due to diseases such as kidney disease.
+Stomach ulcers are also a known possible side effect of certain medications.
+This includes NSAIDs, such as Rimadyl or Carprofen, and certain steroids.

 - Toxins and poisons – One of the most common causes of bloody vomit is a dog eating something they shouldn’t have.
 The ingestion of toxins like household cleaners, toxic plants and pesticides, and rat poison can lead to bloody vomit, severe illness, and death.

 - Traumatic injury – Your dog can get sick after a traumatic incident, such as being hit by a car; severe burns; heatstroke; major surgery; exposure to poisons from heavy metals, such as excessive iron consumption or lead; and snake bites.
 These can all cause internal bleeding and or shock.